-The American College of Sports Medicine (ACSM), which is the largest sports medicine and exercise science organization in the world, just completely overhauled its recommendations for selecting running shoes.
-The new guidelines, which you can read here, are very different than what they’ve previously been for many, many years.
+The American College of Sports Medicine (ACSM), which is the largest sports medicine and exercise science organization in the world, just completely overhauled its recommendations for selecting running shoes. which you can read here, are very different than what they’ve previously been for many, many years.

 The impetus for the change has come from numerous studies, including a number of my own research studies, on the effects of footwear and various footwear attributes on human movement, biomechanics, and health.
 In the past, the ACSM recommended that running shoes be heavily cushioned in the heel and have arch support.